-2.2.1 Method for Circular Economy
+2.2.1.
+Method for a circular economy

-Innovative recycling and recovery technologies have enormous economic value in transforming post-use and difficult-to-recycle plastic into their original building blocks that can be continually reintegrated to supply chains as feedstocks for new plastics and chemicals, other raw materials for manufacturing, and lower-environmental-footprint transportation fuels without the need for virgin materials (Solender, 2021).
+Innovative recycling and recovery technologies have enormous economic value in transforming post-use and difficult-to-recycle plastic into their original building blocks, which can then be reintegrated into supply chains as feedstocks for new plastics and chemicals, other raw materials for manufacturing, and lower-environmental-footprint transportation fuels without the need for virgin materials (Solender, 2021).

-To efficiently recycle large amounts of plastic packaging wastes, a circular economy requires suitable technologies, such as chemical recycling (Meys et al., 2020).
-Chemical recycling turns plastic packaging waste into chemical products, avoiding their production from fossil feedstock in the first place.
-Therefore, chemical recycling is expected to decrease the demand for the planets' finite fossil resources as well as the emissions of greenhouse gases (World Economic Forum, 2017).
-At the same time, chemical recycling provides chemical products that are chemically identical to the replaced products.
-Thereby, chemical recycling avoids performance losses currently observed for mechanical recycling of plastic packaging, so-called "downcycling" (Hong & Chen, 2017).
-Due to downcycling, products ultimately have to be incinerated or end up in landfills after shorter use cycles.
+To efficiently recycle large amounts of plastic packaging waste, a circular economy requires suitable technologies, such as chemical recycling (Meys et al., 2020).
+Chemical recycling turns plastic packaging waste into chemical products, thus removing the need to manufacture these products from fossil-based feedstock in the first place.
+Consequently, chemical recycling is expected to decrease the demand for the planet's finite fossil resources as well as the emissions of greenhouse gasses (Foundation, E.McA., 2017).
+At the same time, chemical recycling provides products that are chemically identical to those they replace.
+In this way, chemical recycling avoids the performance losses currently observed for mechanical recycling of plastic packaging (so-called "downcycling") (Hong and Chen, 2017).
+When downcycling, products ultimately have to be incinerated or end up in landfills after shorter use cycles.

-However, there is a mismatch between expected environmental benefits and results from prospective environmental evaluations for chemical recycling.
+However, there is a mismatch between the expected environmental benefits and results from prospective environmental evaluations for chemical recycling.
 At the same time, chemical recycling is still in early development and has not been fully assessed environmentally.
-It is therefore timely to assess if and to which extent chemical recycling of plastic packaging waste can achieve environmental benefits before research funds and time are invested (Meys et al., 2020).
+It is therefore timely to assess if, and to what extent, chemical recycling of plastic packaging waste can achieve environmental benefits before research funds and time are invested (Meys et al., 2020).

-Technology has incalculable potential to enable humanity to be the best stewards of the biosphere, and usher into existence a truly inclusive, circular economy faster, more effectively, and more efficiently to create positive economic, environmental, and societal impact.
-The four strategic system enablers where technology can accelerate solutions to the waste crisis and serve as a model for broader circular economy initiatives (Sullivan & Hussain, 2020):
+Technology has incalculable potential to enable humanity to be the best stewards of the biosphere and usher into existence a truly inclusive circular economy faster, more effectively, and more efficiently, thus creating positive economic, environmental, and societal impacts.
+The four strategic system enablers where technology can accelerate solutions to the waste crisis and serve as a model for broader circular economy initiatives are (Sullivan and Hussain, 2020):